 Introduction

-An orientation and mobility (O&M) instructor prepares Vocational Rehabilitation (VR) customers who are blind to travel independently with competence and confidence.
-O&M tools may include white canes, dog guides, and electronic travel aids.
+The In-house Orientation and Mobility (O&M) instructor prepares Vocational Rehabilitation (VR) customers who are blind/visually impaired to travel independently with competence and confidence.
+O&M tools may include white canes, sleep shades, and dog guides.

 "Orientation" refers to the process of applying the customer's working senses to establish his or her position and relationship to the environment.

 "Mobility" refers to the act of moving in the environment with the use of an established tool to aid in travel.

-"White cane," for the purpose of O&M services, specifically refers to a rigid, non-folding, long, fiberglass white cane with a metal tip.
+"White cane," for the purpose of O&M services, specifically refers to a rigid, non-folding, long, fiberglass white cane with a metal tip.Note: All sections in C-600: Orientation and Mobility Services apply to “In-house” O&M instructors (O&M instructors employed by TWC-VRS).
+Sections C-602: Contracted Orientation and Mobility Services applies to contracted O&M services only.

 C-601: Legal Authorization

-Per 34 CFR §361.5(c)(7)(K), O&M services are available only to individuals who are blind.
+Per 34 CFR §361.48(b)(11), Orientation & Mobility services are available to individuals who are blind.

 Per Human Resources Code §91.002(2), "blind" means a person having not more than 20/200 visual acuity in the better eye with correcting lenses or visual acuity greater than 20/200 but with a limitation in the field of vision such that the widest diameter of the visual field subtends an angle no greater than 20 degrees.